eliseobao/carggregator/README.md

 - [Scrappy] - A fast high-level web crawling and web scraping framework.
 - [user_agent] - A module for generating random, valid web user agents.
 - [Elasticsearch] - Distributed, RESTful search and analytics engine at the heart of the Elastic Stack.
-- [Kibana] - A browser-based analytics and search dashboard for Elasticsearch.
-- [App Search] - A pre-tuned search experience for Elasticsearch.
+- [dejavu] - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.
 - [ScrapyElasticSearch] - An Scrapy pipeline which allows you to store scrapy items in Elasticsearch.
-- [dejavu] - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.

 And of course Carggregator itself is open source with a [public repository][carggregator] on GitHub.